akka/akka-http/docs/src/main/paradox/technologies.md

 ## DNS

-Akka HTTP provides pluggable client transport which can be used to @ref[customize host name resolution](client-side/client-transport.md#custom-host-name-resolution-transport) on the client side.
+Akka HTTP provides a pluggable client transport which can be used to @ref[customize host name resolution](client-side/client-transport.md#custom-host-name-resolution-transport) on the client side.

 ## Multipart